 3. Pour water until all ingredients are submerged.

-4. Close the lid of the pot and boil it 25 or 30 minutes. (first 10 minutes will be high heat and then turn down the heat over medium heat)
+4. Close the lid of the pot and boil it 25 or 30 minutes. (first 10 minutes will be high heat and then turn down heat)

 5. Add some tofu and boil it 5 minutes more and put some sesame oil right before serving.